CyberneticSpecter/SacrilegiousTheosis/content/My Books/Existential Gambling/draft-1/Chapter 2 Appearance.md

+---
+title: "Chapter 2: Appearance"
+draft: false
+tags:
+  - philosophy
+  - epistemology
+---
 ## Epistemology

-To answer "what to do?", presumably, we need to know something about ourselves, the world, and our place in the world.
+To answer "what to do?", we need knowledge about the world and our place in it.
 This raises the question - "how do we know stuff?"

 This leads us to "epistemology".

 Roughly speaking, epistemology is a subject that deals with topics related to knowledge, justification, warrant, evidence, and such.

-For the uninitiated, we introduce the term "epistemic" as an adjective that would roughly mean "related to knowledge, appearance, cognition, and such." in most contexts of our usages.

 ## Appearances

 Now, in attempting to investigate our candidate means of knowledge, it seems to me that our primary means of conscious contact with the world (and by extension, knowledge of it) is through "appearances."

 The world "appears" to us in a certain way.
-We, by and large, rely on these appearances to navigate the world.
+We, by and large, rely on these appearances to navigate the world and infer its nature.

 Although appearances can be deceiving (as the adage goes), even the clues of such deceit themselves are generally still found in appearances.